chris-kc-cheng/study-notes/Microsoft/DAX.md

 - Function name should be in PascalCase, dot (`.`) is recommended for delineating categories.
 Parameter names in camelCase
 - Use triple slash `///` for comments describing functions

+## Visual Calculations

+- A visual calculation is a virtual DAX calculated column added to a Power BI visual instead of the model
+- The virtual table consists of only rows and columns, there is no hierarchy nor have any sort order
+- It does not have access to the semantic model and cannot be shared among visuals
+- `RUNNINGSUM`, `FIRST`, `LAST`, `RANGE`, `PREVIOUS`, `NEXT` are syntactic sugar over window functions

 ## References